Accessibility Resources and Services

 We offer the following services:

 • Clear masks: Clear face masks are available.
-To help improve communications, RUSH visitors and patients can request that providers and staff switch from paper masks to a transparent mask.
-Please contact the clinic or provider's office before your appointment, if possible.
+To help improve communications, visitors and patients can request that providers and staff switch from paper masks to a transparent mask.
+Please contact the clinic or provider's office before your appointment if possible.
 You can also request clear masks when you check in for your appointment.

 • Disability assistance: Our team can do everything from assisting with scheduling to making arrangements for personalized requests based on your individual needs or concerns.